Constraining constant and tomographic coupled dark energy with low-redshift and high-redshift probes: Conclusions

-With upcoming CMB surveys such as the CMB-S4 \cite{CMB-S4:2020lpa} and LiteBIRD \cite{LiteBIRD:2020khw}, as well as Stage IV weak lensing and galaxy clustering surveys like $\textit{Euclid}$ \cite{EUCLID:2011zbd}, the Legacy Survey of Space and Time (LSST) \cite{LSST:2008ijt} and the Dark Energy Spectroscopic Instrument (DESI) \cite{DESI:2016fyo}, more accurate and precise data will become available to place tighter constraints on various $\Lambda$CDM model extensions, potentially even allowing us to uncover new physics.
-It will be very interesting to revisit these CDE models in light of future data to better characterise the fifth force interactions in the dark sector and their role in the background expansion and the formation of large-scale structures in the universe.
+Finally, we note that, in absence of simulations for varying coupling, we did the conservative choice of cutting most of the non-linear scales; to fully exploit the constraining power of low redshift datasets on a CDE model, it is essential to have more accurate calculations for the nonlinear matter power spectrum, especially in the case of a tomographic CDE model.
+With upcoming CMB surveys such as the CMB-S4 \cite{CMB-S4:2020lpa} and LiteBIRD \cite{LiteBIRD:2020khw}, as well as Stage IV weak lensing and galaxy clustering surveys like $\textit{Euclid}$ \cite{EUCLID:2011zbd}, the Legacy Survey of Space and Time (LSST) \cite{LSST:2008ijt} and the Dark Energy Spectroscopic Instrument (DESI) \cite{DESI:2016fyo}, more accurate and precise data will become available to test the strength of fifth force interactions in the dark sector and their role in the background expansion and the formation of large-scale structures in the universe, potentially leading to a non-zero coupling detection.

-The authors would like to thank Luca Amendola and Christof Wetterich for their insightful comments and discussions.
+The authors would like to thank Luca Amendola, Christof Wetterich and Natalie Hogg for their insightful comments and discussions.
 AGV is funded by the Instituto Nazionale di Fisica Nucleare (INFN) through the project of the InDark INFN Special Initiative: ``Dark Energy and Modified Gravity Models in the light of Low-Redshift Observations'' (n.
 22425/2020).
-He is grateful to CEA CNRS Universit{\'e} Paris-Saclay for the kind hospitality during his visit in June 2022.
+He is grateful to CEA Paris-Saclay for the kind hospitality during his visit in June 2022.